 We have not had a plugged in television for the best part of several years now but we have had a small flat screen tv and dvd player kept in a wooden cabinet.
 For the last decade we have had an on again off again relationship with technology.

 I use technology all the time, I use my computer every day.
-I probably check Facebook too much but that is the limit of my time wasting, mostly I read, I research, I look at beautiful inspiring images on pinterest.
-Generally speaking I use technology as an extension of my ongoing explorations into topics of interest, I am always researching something.
+Mostly I read, I research, generally speaking I use technology as an extension of my ongoing explorations into topics of interest, I am always researching something.
 So in that sense I think I use technology positively and when I feel that I’m losing the balance I usually do something extreme like just go cold turkey for a couple of weeks and don’t use it at all.

 But having a television as a major focal point in the house is something I have never, ever wanted.
 That being said there have been periods of time in my mothering years when I have lost sight of my ideals and just let things go and used the television as a babysitter.
 I had four children in six years with no extended family support and it was a fairly overwhelming experience.
 Many things slipped, many things I believed in and that were important to me.
 But I am gentle with myself about these things, life as mother in the contemporary world is not easy.
 I have just started reading The Incarnating Child by Joan Salter and in the first chapter she writes